steventmiller2/file_system_project/README.md

     Public - open to read, write, and delete by all users
 2. By default, any files and directories created are marked as private.
 3. Admin has permissions to read/write/delete everything.
-4. The owner/admin of the file entry can change the permissions by using the `chmod <file entry name>` command
+4. The owner/admin of the file entry can change the permissions by using the `chmod <entryName>` command
 5. Example: if user1 creates file1, user2 will be able to see it but not read/write/delete it, however admin could